-Fine Arts Chamber Players' Music residencies bring professional teaching artists into Dallas schools for individual and group lessons.
-Music instruction is completely free of charge to all students involved, and is provided for a minimum of one year.
-During the 2017-2018 school year, FACP teaching artists led 1,499 lessons and workshops in Dallas schools.
-That’s equivalent to more than four hours of free music education each school day!
+Fine Arts Chamber Players' Music Residencies bring professional teaching artists into Dallas schools for individual and group lessons.
+Music instruction is completely free of charge to all students - and school districts - involved, and is provided for a minimum of one year.
+During the 2022-2023 school year, FACP teaching artists led 448 individual or group lessons in 2 Dallas schools for more than 62 students.
+That’s equivalent to 14 hours of free music education each week!

 Fine Arts Chamber Players recruits the highest quality teachers for our programs.
 All teaching artists are local professional musicians.